-CRPFM-13 CRPFM-13
+CRPFM-13.
 CLIMATE-RELATED EVALUATION

-Governments that mobilize and spend resources to fight the effects of climate change can increasingly benefit from objective insights into the performance of their measures and how they relate to climate adaptation and mitigation objectives.
-Beyond fostering ownership, accountability, and transparency, the evaluation of climate-related interventions provides insights that can serve to steer policy choices and strengthen the basis for decisions on allocations.
+Governments that mobilize and spend resources to fight climate change effects, can increasingly benefit from objective insights into performance of their measures and how they relate to climate adaptation and mitigation objectives.
+Beyond fostering ownership, accountability and transparency, evaluation of climate-related interventions provides insights that can serve to steer policy choices and strengthen the basis for decisions on allocations.